From presidential tombs to cowboy boot warehouses, Nashville has one of the most interesting downtowns I’ve encountered so far. Let’s do this.

 Elvis stands guard outside more than one Broadway shop.

 If you find yourself in Nashville, you’ll probably want to spend an evening partying on Broadway.
-It’s one of those things you just have to do, even though the locals tend to stay far away from Broadway.
+It’s one of the best things to do in downtown Nashville for tourists, even though the locals tend to stay far away from Broadway.